moghit-eou/Speech_recognition_Project/README.md

 ### **What are Spectrograms?**

 A **spectrogram** is a visual representation of audio that shows how the frequency content of a signal changes over time.
 Think of it as a "musical fingerprint" that transforms sound waves into images that machines can understand.
+Link above to documntation to know more

 **Why Spectrograms Work for Digit Classification:**
 - Each spoken digit has unique **frequency patterns**